HIV and AIDS: For health professionals

 Treatment

-Treatment of HIV infection is a rapidly evolving and complex area, with changes in recommended regimens occurring as new research and evidence becomes available.
+Treatment of HIV infection is a complex area, with changes in recommended regimens occurring as new research and evidence becomes available.
 If ART is being considered, consult a colleague experienced in HIV care or an infectious diseases specialist.
 Local public health authorities will have a listing of these health professionals.

 Surveillance